scalableminds/webknossos/docs/data_formats.md

 The three components within such a resolution denote the scaling factor for x, y, and z.
 At the moment, WebKnossos guarantees correct rendering of data with non-uniform resolution factors only if the z-component between two resolutions changes by a factor of 1 or 2.

-Most users don't create these metadata files manually. webKnossos can guess most of these properties automatically, except for `scale` and `largestSegmentId`.
+Most users do not create these metadata files manually. webKnossos can infer most of these properties automatically, except for `scale` and `largestSegmentId`.
-During the import process, webKnossos will ask for the necessary properties.
+During the data import process, webKnossos will ask for the necessary properties.
-When using the [webKnossos Cuber](https://github.com/scalableminds/webknossos-cuber), a metadata file is automatically generated.
+When using the [webKnossos Cuber](https://github.com/scalableminds/webknossos-libs/tree/master/wkcuber), a metadata file is automatically generated.
+Alternatively, you can create and edit webKnossos datasets using the [webKnossos Python library](https://github.com/scalableminds/webknossos-libs/).

 [See below for the full specification](#dataset-metadata-specification).